Weak Convergence Analysis of Online Neural Actor-Critic Algorithms: Main Result

-We prove that the outputs of the actor and critic models converge to the solution of a nonlinear ODE system as the number of hidden units for the neural networks $N \to \infty$.
-We define the empirical measures
+We prove that the outputs of the actor and critic models converge to the solution of a nonlinear ODE system as the numbers of hidden units of the neural networks $N \to \infty$.
+We define the empirical measure